OrgadShlishman/FastDup/README.md

 Another example of image sharpening (for an image that was classified as outlier):
 ![image](https://github.com/user-attachments/assets/5dc8c3ed-c75c-49d0-a41c-7733f8f42b09)

+Using the improving image application, will be as follows:
+1. Get a list of blurred images.
+2. Call the "sharpen_image" function, with blurred image path, and output folder path
+3. In the output folder path, one can find the sharpened images.

 # Conclusion
 Using FastDup on RAVIR dataset, showed (easily) some low-quality (blurred) images which can make the classification task between veins and arteries very hard.